abir171915/100-Days-Of-Data-Science-and-Machine-Learning/README.md

 🛠️ **What I Did**:

-Inverted the rent prediction model: instead of predicting rent, we predict distance from London using user-provided budget.
+- Inverted the rent prediction model: instead of predicting rent, we predict distance from London using user-provided budget.

-Trained a Polynomial Regression (degree=3) model using historical VOA rental data and calculated distances via the Haversine formula.
+- Trained a Polynomial Regression (degree=3) model using historical VOA rental data and calculated distances via the Haversine formula.

-Used the model to predict how far (in km) a budget would take you from London.
+- Used the model to predict how far (in km) a budget would take you from London.

 📊 **Visualization**:

-Scatter plot of rent vs. distance with a regression curve.
+- Scatter plot of rent vs. distance with a regression curve.

-Budget-to-distance interactive input planned for app version.
+- Budget-to-distance interactive input planned for app version.

 📈 Model Performance:

-Train R² Score: ~0.76
+- Train R² Score: ~0.70

-Test R² Score: ~0.71
+- Test R² Score: ~0.77

-Solid performance for exploratory spatial planning.

 💡 **Use Case**:
 This model could help relocating individuals estimate affordable zones within commuting range of London.